 \section{Abstract}

-Effective Receptive field (ERF) plays an important role in transform coding, which determines how much redundancy can be removed at most during transform and how many spatial priors can be utilized to synthesize textures during inverse transform.
-Existing methods rely on stacks of small kernels, whose ERF remains not large enough instead, or heavy non-local attention mechanisms, which limit the potential of high resolution image coding.
+The effective receptive field (ERF) plays an important role in transform coding, which determines how much redundancy can be removed during transform and how many spatial priors can be utilized to synthesize textures during inverse transform.
+Existing methods rely on stacks of small kernels, whose {ERFs remain} {insufficiently large}, or heavy non-local attention mechanisms, which limit the potential of high-resolution image coding.
 To tackle this issue, we propose Large Receptive Field Transform Coding with Adaptive Weights for Learned Image Compression (LLIC).
-Specifically, for the \textit{first} time in learned image compression community, we introduce \textit{a few} large kernel-based depth-wise convolutions to reduce more redundancy while maintaining modest complexity.
-Due to wide range of image diversity, we propose to enhance the adaptability of convolutions via generating weights in a self-conditioned manner.
-The large kernels cooperate with non-linear embedding and gate mechanisms for better expressiveness and lighter point-wise interactions.
-We also investigate improved training techniques to fully exploit the potential of large kernels.
-In addition, to enhance the interactions among channels, we propose the adaptive channel-wise bit allocation via generating channel importance factor in a self-conditioned manner.
-To demonstrate the effectiveness of proposed transform coding, we align the entropy model to compare with existing transform methods and obtain models LLIC-STF, LLIC-ELIC, LLIC-TCM.
-Extensive experiments demonstrate our proposed LLIC models have significant improvements over corresponding baselines and achieve state-of-the-art performances and better trade-off between performance and complexity.
+Specifically, for the \textit{first} time in the learned image compression community, we introduce \textit{a few} large kernel-based depth-wise convolutions to reduce more redundancy while maintaining modest complexity.
+Due to the wide range of image diversity, {we further propose a mechanism to augment convolution adaptability through the self-conditioned generation of weights.} The large kernels cooperate with non-linear embedding and gate mechanisms for better expressiveness and lighter point-wise interactions. {Our investigation extends to refined training methods that unlock the full potential of these large kernels.
+Moreover, to promote more dynamic inter-channel interactions, we introduce an adaptive channel-wise bit allocation strategy that autonomously generates channel importance factors in a self-conditioned manner.} To demonstrate the effectiveness of the proposed transform coding, we align the entropy model to compare with existing transform methods and obtain models LLIC-STF, LLIC-ELIC, {and} LLIC-TCM. {Extensive experiments demonstrate {that} our proposed LLIC models have significant improvements over {the} corresponding baselines and reduce {the} BD-Rate by $9.49\%, 9.47\%, 10.94\%$ on Kodak over VTM-17.0 Intra, respectively.} Our LLIC models achieve state-of-the-art performances and better {trade-offs} between performance and complexity.